 These staples can be used for numerous sweet, savory, cold and warm dishes.
 Add your favorite fresh or frozen produce and you’re likely to meet most of your nutritional needs for the day!
-Find all our staple food suggestions and a full downloadable grocery list below.

 Please remember that our tips are generalized here.
 When stocking your own plant-based kitchen, you need to take your individual taste preferences into account – as well as the amount of time you have for cooking and preparing food (we’ll talk about meal prepping in a second).